-Musical Connections empowers isolated older people to lead happier, healthier lives through participating in music.
+Musical Connections received £10,000 to help isolated older people to lead happier, healthier lives through participating in music.

 The charity currently runs eight inclusive music-making sessions and two community choirs in care homes, sheltered housing, community centres and GP surgeries across York.

 Barriers to maintaining relationships

 Many older people have poor physical or mental health, including dementia, mobility issues or learning disabilities which have made it difficult to maintain relationships.
 Many of those taking part have also been bereaved and are lacking in confidence.